GUIDE 2024

 SDKs and code libraries go hand-in-hand.
 Developers can call multiple resources using your libraries.
 If your SDKs and APIs seem valuable to developers, they will build their own and add to the existing libraries.

-This refines developer experience and helps in improving adoption rates.
+This refines the developer experience and helps improve adoption rates.

 7. Interactive Console

 The API console empowers developers to test your API from within the documentation.
 This is like a sandbox environment with limited liability for damages.
-Testing and experimentation are critical to ensure your API is working the way you want it to.
+Testing and experimentation are critical to ensure your API works how you want it to.

 GitHub and Microsoft are two leading examples that provide developers with an interactive console to test their APIs.